 |Rolla Housing Authority Housing Choice Voucher||Open Until Further Notice|

 |Rolla Housing Authority Public Housing||Open Until Further Notice|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Representatives of Rolla Housing Authority may be available by phone at (573) 364-6460.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 11/28/2021, it is not known if Rolla Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Rolla Housing Authority manages 141 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Rolla Housing Authority manages 127 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 35% having issued approximately 4 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 21 months on the waiting list1.